e1th4nUwU/AzurePractice13-Keyvault/README.md

-# Configuring an Azure Keyvault the Azure Portal
+# Configuring an Azure Keyvault using the Azure Portal
 ![KeyvaultIcon](img/keyvault-icon.png)